bergbrains/ChordproJSParser/README.md

 ## Extending the Module

-The module can easily be extended to support:
+The module already supports many ChordPro directives, including metadata, environment, and comment directives.
+It can be further extended to support:

-- Transposition features
-- Chord diagrams
-- Additional ChordPro directives
+- Additional ChordPro directives from the specification

-Simply enhance the parser logic within the `renderChordPro` function.
+- Chord diagrams and fingering charts
+- Advanced formatting options
+- Custom section types

+The module includes a plugin system that allows extending its functionality.
+See the transpose plugin in `src/plugins/transpose.js` for an example of how to create plugins.

+---

+## GitHub Integration

+Want to render ChordPro files directly on GitHub, similar to how GitHub renders Markdown files?
+Check out the [GitHub Integration Guide](GITHUB_INTEGRATION.md) for several approaches:

+1. **Browser Extension**: Renders ChordPro files directly in GitHub's interface
+2. **GitHub Pages**: Creates a web-based viewer for your ChordPro files
+3. **GitHub Actions**: Automatically generates HTML versions of your ChordPro files
+4. **Custom Web Service**: Provides a standalone service for rendering ChordPro files

+A sample browser extension implementation is available in the `examples/github-extension` directory.

 ---